Editorial Policies

 Image and Text Integrity

-Plagiarism includes the misappropriation of intellectual property and the substantial reproduction of others’ work without appropriate attribution.
+Plagiarism.
+Plagiarism includes the theft or misuse of intellectual property and the substantial reproduction of others’ work without appropriate attribution.
 Extensive reuse of an author’s own previously published text or figures without proper citation constitutes self-plagiarism.
-Big.D employs similarity-checking services to detect plagiarism and follows COPE guidelines in the investigation and resolution of suspected cases.
+Big.D employs cross-reference similarity-checking services to detect plagiarism and follows COPE guidelines in the investigation and resolution of suspected cases.

 Artificial Intelligence (AI)

-AI-assisted technologies, including large language models, chatbots, and image-generation tools, do not meet the criteria for authorship and may not be listed as authors or co-authors.
-Sources cited in Big.D articles may not be generated or co-authored by AI tools.
+AI-assisted technologies, including large language models, chatbots, and image-generation tools, do not meet the criteria for authorship and may not be listed as authors or co-authors, nor may sources cited in Science journal content be authored or coauthored by AI tools.
 Authors who use AI-assisted tools as part of their research workflow or to support manuscript writing or presentation must disclose such use in the cover letter and in the Methods or Acknowledgements section, as appropriate.
 Authors remain fully responsible for the accuracy, originality, and integrity of their work, including proper citation of sources and mitigation of potential bias introduced by AI tools.
-Improper use of AI may result in rejection.
+Improper use of AI may result in rejection to proceed with the manuscript.

 Reviewers must not upload any part of a manuscript into AI tools, as doing so may compromise confidentiality.
 Reviewers may use AI tools solely to improve their own writing, provided that the systems do not retain or use the input for model training and that such use is transparently disclosed.
-Reviewers bear full responsibility for content generated with AI assistance.
+Reviewers bear full responsibility for content generated with AI tools.
+AI-generated images or multimedia are not permitted without explicit editorial approval.
+Exceptions may be considered on a case-by-case basis, such as images and/or videos in manuscripts specifically focused on AI and/or machine learning.
+Any permitted use must be disclosed at submission.
+Big.D recognizes the rapid development in this field, and our stance on AI-generated multimedia may evolve with the changing copyright laws and ethical industry standards.

 Prior Publication and Conference Papers